spine-tools/Spine-Toolbox/README.md

 1. If you don't yet have Python installed, the recommended version is the latest **Python 3.9** release from [Python.org](https://www.python.org/downloads/release/python-3913/).

-2. Python 3.10 support is in experimental stage.
-If you want to try it out, please install **Microsoft Visual C++ 14.0 or greater** on Windows.
+2. Python 3.10 and 3.11 supports are in experimental stage.
+If you want to try them out, please install **Microsoft Visual C++ 14.0 or greater** on Windows.
 Get it with *Microsoft C++ Build Tools*: https://visualstudio.microsoft.com/visual-cpp-build-tools/.